lauvshree/ASLADigitechLearningMaterial/Learning Material/MasterClassJava - 2.md

 ### JVM
 JVM stands for Java Virtual Machine.
 It is a Virtual Machine which understands bytecodes and can load a class object, allocate and manage memory for all the objects which are in-turn required.
 The analogy is like a Windows Media player application which knows to read mp3 files and produce music from it.
 JVM is not platform independent.
 There is JRE for each kind of operating system.
-They `java` application in the JRE starts the JVM.
+The `java` application in the JRE starts the JVM.

 In the example we saw above, can you identify the classes that would be loaded in the JVM?